esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 *Images generated from the [Shepp–Logan phantom](https://doi.org/10.1109/TNS.1974.6499235) *

  While you may get an already processed CT (Some commercial machines come with proprietary reconstruction algorithms which will already have been executed), it is not uncommon to get CTs as DICOM CT projection data (DICOM-CT-PD) files which can then be processed before viewing, or in some cases stored off as other file types.
+As shown in the code above there is more than one way to process the data into a radiologist friendly CT.
+Filtered Back Projection or Algebraic Reconstruction methods are shown but there are other methods such as iterative reconstruction, convolution back projection and even deep learning based methods.

 Tomosynthesis makes X-ray based images using a limited angle instead of going all the way around the patient as in CT.
 The data from a tomosynthetic image is then processed so that you get multiple angles visible.
 This gets around the issue of overlapping objects in a plain film X-ray.
 In both the case of CT and tomosynthesis, the image output is made by processing the originally acquired data.
 Although most researchers work with already processed images, it is important to keep in mind that in theory the originally acquired data can be processed in a variety of ways.